 - When washing work gear, make sure it’s in a washer specifically for asbestos clothing and gear only

-When called to an emergency situation, it’s often hard to discern where asbestos is located, and in most instances, firefighters do not have the time to stop and check.
-Wearing the proper protection equipment is extremely important as it can help save your life when you are working in an building or home with high amounts of asbestos.
+When called to an emergency situation, it’s often hard to discern where asbestos is located, and in most instances, firefighters don’t have the time to stop and check.

 Additional Help and Resources for Firefighters